 - Daniel Miessler (2024).
 "Inference Costs Are Not Sustainable."
 Analysis of true inference cost structure vs. published API pricing.

-- CoreWeave / Lambda Labs (current market rates): H100 dedicated GPU rental $2–4/hour; basis for frontier model compute cost estimates in Section 4.
+- CoreWeave / Lambda Labs (2025 market rates): H100 dedicated GPU rental $2.85–3.50/hour (down 64–75% from peak); basis for frontier model compute cost estimates in Section 4.
+Rates from GMI Cloud GPU pricing comparison (May 2026).

 Working through the challenges in this post?
 I help engineering leaders and CTOs navigate complex technical decisions and scale high-performing teams.
 Schedule a consultation →